Misscoffeecassie/Group-2/README.md

 # Group-2
 Group Collaboration

+**We have upload all our code into one master file: Project_1_Group_2_FIFA_Players.ipynb.
+You will be run this one code in respect of all four questions**

 **Project Title**: FIFA Soccer Analysis – insights into European clubs and their players 2017 vs 2021

 **Team Members**: